GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 ```

 This means that responses are run through one filter, `filter.LogRequest`, which
 is a function defined in `filter/logging.go`.
-You can probably guess what it
-does by now.

-We can add multiple filters to the pipeline, and they will be run in the order
+You can add multiple filters to the pipeline, and they are run in the order in which
-they are written.
-So, a pipeline for a proxy that lowercases everything looks
+they appear in the pipeline.
+So, a pipeline for a proxy that transforms everything to lowercase
-like this:
+looks like this:

 ```go
 // EXAMPLE: Send everything lowercase.
 Undefined behavior with binaries.